jsweb/packs/README.md

 **Snipacks** check NPM packages versions on NPM registry but get the code from Unpkg CDN.
 So, NPM packages must to be at `unpkg` section.

-Optionally, you can use SEMVER tags if you need to specific packages versions, like:
+Optionally, you can use SEMVER tags if you need to specify packages versions, like:

 ```json
 {